Never underestimate the value of documenting business requirements.

 For example, Ability to capture client phone numbers in two forms i.e. local phone and mobile phone

 This says nothing about ‘how’ this might happen, it is simply stating the need.
 Business requirements don’t need to describe the ‘how it will happen’, that is what functional specifications are all about.

-In capturing business requirements it is also very important to capture the non functional items.
-Here I am talking about expected delivery time of search queries (for a database search) for instance, or the importance of traceability and tracking.
-Also remember to build reporting into your capabilities.
-These are areas that the business usually really wants, but forgets to ask for.
+In capturing business requirements it is also very important to capture the non-functional items.
+Here I am talking about the expected delivery time of search queries (for a database search) for instance, or the importance of traceability and tracking.
+Also, remember to build reporting into your capabilities.
+These are areas that the business usually really wants but forgets to ask for.
 And, is then disappointed, when they don’t get it.

 Do a first draft of the requirements, have then reviewed, updated and then signed off before you start.
 Believe me, you’ll be very glad you did.

 Taking the time to document that requirements is well worth it in the overall scheme of things.
 I have personally found that it saved time, money and stress levels on the project.
 There was greater clarity and no question marks.
 Documenting business requirements is time well spent.